-Fascinated by horses from the age of six, four times World Champion Boyd Exell’s path to international sporting greatness began when a school teacher in his native Australia introduced him to a carriage driving friend.
+Fascinated by horses from the age of six, five times World Champion Boyd Exell’s path to international sporting greatness began when a school teacher in his native Australia introduced him to a carriage driving friend.
 His passion was cemented when he went on to win the Australian Pairs Championship at the age of 16.

 I ALWAYS GO IN AIMING TO BE IN THE TOP THREE AND GET THE BEST PERFORMANCE OUT OF MY HORSES.

 Boyd’s competitive spirit has shaped the sportsman he has become today.
 Celebrated with a string of accolades including Reem Acra Best Athlete and Ariat International Athlete of the Year awards, Boyd has also been honoured with the Order of Australia Medal in recognition of his services to equestrian sport, in particular four-in-hand carriage driving.

 Behind Boyd’s success lies his genuine love of horses and a deep sense of connection with his animals.
 He says: